 Our passionate founder, Christine Fabiani, started Knots of Love in 2007 after being inspired by family and friends.
-A loving mother of two boys (Geoffrey and Ian) and a former President of The Adoption Guild of Southern Orange County, where she raised over $600,000 for Holy Family Services Adoption and Foster Care Agency to help place children in happy homes.
+A loving mother of two boys (Geoffrey and Ian) and a former President of The Adoption Guild of Southern Orange County, where she raise money to help place children in happy homes.
 In June of 2007, after completing her second term as President of The Adoption Guild, Christine started Knots of Love out of a spare bedroom in the family home, in Newport Beach, California.

 Christine first learned to crochet from her grandmother Genevieve, at age six.
 Many years later, Christine found herself picking up the craft once again to make scarves and afghans for friends and family.
 The first piece of inspiration for Knots of Love came from her son Geoffrey, who encouraged Christine to make caps and start a charity of her own.
 The second piece of inspiration to make stylish, soft, head-warming "chemo caps" for people fighting cancer came from a friend of Christine's who was a cancer survivor herself and said, "I wish I had a cozy cap to wear after a long day of working and wearing of an itchy, scratchy, uncomfortable wig.".

 Christine immediately began looking for a place to donate all the caps that she had made... but she couldn't to find anyone providing people undergoing chemo with free hats -- so she decided to start doing it herself -- and thus Knots of Love was born on June 24th, 2007, with the mission of making and distributing chemo caps, at no charge, to those in need of some loving warmth.